stonedDiscord/KFO-Server/README.md

 ### Configure tsuserver

 * **Rename `config_sample` to `config`**.
 * Edit the values in the `.yaml` files to your liking.
 If you downloaded tsuserver from a zip and try to edit it from Notepad, the line breaks will be missing.
 That's because Notepad is stupid.
-Use [Notepad++](https://notepad-plus-plus.org/) instead like the pro you are.
+Use [VS Code](https://code.visualstudio.com/) instead like the pro you are.
 * Be sure to check your YAML file for syntax errors.
 Use this website: http://www.yamllint.com/
   - *Use spaces only; do not use tabs.* That's another reason we recommend anything that isn't Notepad.
 * You don't need to copy characters into the `characters` folder *unless* you specifically chose to disable iniswapping in an area (in `areas.yaml`).
 In this case, all tsuserver needs to know is the `char.ini` of each character.
 It doesn't need sprites.